-The information called for by Item 403 of Regulation S-K is presented in the proxy statement to be furnished in connection with the solicitation of proxies on behalf of the Board of Directors of the Registrant for use at its Annual Meeting to be held Thursday, April 15, 2021 and is incorporated herein by reference to the section of the proxy statement captioned "Security Ownership of Certain Beneficial Owners and Named Executive Officers."
+The information called for by Item 403 of Regulation S-K is presented in the proxy statement to be furnished in connection with the solicitation of proxies on behalf of the Board of Directors of the Registrant for use at its Annual Meeting to be held Tuesday, April 12, 2022 and is incorporated herein by reference to the section of the proxy statement captioned "Security Ownership of Certain Beneficial Owners and Named Executive Officers."

 On April 16, 2015 the Company's shareholders approved the Farmers & Merchants Bancorp, Inc. 2015 Long-Term Stock Incentive Plan (which replaced the expired 2005 Long-Term Stock Incentive Plan).
 The plan authorizes the issuance of up to 1,600,000 (adjusted for a two-for-one stock split) of the Company's common shares in the form of stock options, restricted stock, performance shares, and unrestricted stock to employees of the Company and its subsidiaries.
 To date, the Company has only made awards of restricted stock under the Plan, which awards are subject to time vesting.
 This requires the executive or employee to remain employed with the Company or the Bank, as the case may be, until the awards have vested, or such shares of restricted stock will be forfeited.
-During 2020, 37,382 shares were awarded to 92 employees and 2,175 were forfeited under its long term incentive plan.
-At year-end, 2020, the Company held 1,032,456 shares in Treasury stock and 88,226 in unearned stock awards.
+During 2021, 48,750 shares were awarded to 96 employees and 2,575 were forfeited under its long term incentive plan.
+At year-end, 2021, the Company held 997,766 shares in Treasury stock and 111,131 in unearned stock awards.

 The Compensation Committee of the Company has determined that it is appropriate to award shares of the common stock of the Company to Outside Directors and Employees that are officers of the Company or the Bank who also serve as Directors of the Company and the Bank as a portion of their retainer for services rendered as Directors of the Company and the Bank.
-The Committee believes that it is appropriate to award the Directors Shares equal to approximately \$4,000, rounded to the nearest whole Share on an annual basis commencing on June 5, 2020 and thereafter on the first Friday of June in each year.
-The value for the Shares is to be based upon the closing price for Shares on June 4, 2020 and thereafter on the first Thursday in June each year.
-On June 5, 2020, each Director received 176 shares.
+The Committee believes that it is appropriate to award the Directors shares equal to a specific dollar amount, rounded to the nearest whole share on an annual basis commencing on June 5, 2020 and thereafter on the first Friday of June in each year.
+Directors receive a prorated dollar value of shares for a partial year of service.
+The value for the shares is to be based upon the closing price for shares on June 4, 2020 and thereafter on the first Thursday in June each year.
+On June 5, 2020, each Director received approximately \$4,000 worth of shares which equated to 176 shares.
 On November 20, 2020, a new director received 20 prorated shares.

-Equi ity Compensation Plan Informat ion

-Number of

-securities remaining

-Number of available for future
+On June 4, 2021, ten directors received approximately \$6,000 worth of shares which equated to 272 shares while four directors received a prorated value of shares.
+On October 1, 2021, a new director received 68 prorated shares.

-securities to be issuance under

-issued upon exercise of outstanding options, warrants and rights Weighted-a exercise proutstanding warrants and rice of options, equity compensation plans (excluding securities reflected in column (a))
+Equi ity Compensation Plan Inf formatio n Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) ( c ) Equity compensation plans approved by security holders \$ 1,353,966 Equity compensation plans not approved by security holders - - Total - - 1,353,966

-(a) (b) (c)

-Equity compensation plans approved by security holders - \$ - 1,403,421

-Equity compensation plans not approved by security holders - -

-Total - \$ - 1,403,421